fpdavis/MTOvJoyFeeder/README.md

 * Loads all joystick data and virtual joystick data
 * Loop that directs all input from acquired joysticks to first virtual stick
 * Adding support for a configuration file

+* Added configuration name/location settings to app.config
+* Accepts configuration location from command line
+* Added mappings for joysticks from config